The basics

 A firm session end means you offload in a controlled way rather than perpetuating an emotional state beyond what's actually useful.
 If you want more, you can always start a new session.
 But you probably won't need to.

-On the free tier: one session per day.
+On the free tier: one session per day with Grandpa and Grandma.
+Each session runs to a natural end — typically eight to ten exchanges — then closes.
 We have real running costs and we'd rather charge fairly than bury you in adverts.

-If you share Typical! with a friend using your personal referral link and they sign up, you both get a bonus session.
+If you share Typical! with a friend using your personal referral link and they use it, you both get a bonus session.
 Because misery loves company.

 By design.
 Typical! isn't a companion bot — it's not trying to build a relationship with you or learn your habits.
 It's a place to offload, and a clean slate every session is part of that.